harikavaka07/Smart-Car-Parking-System-/README.md

-# Smart Parking System using STM32, IR Sensors & Bluetooth
+# Automated Smart Parking Gate System Using STM32

 This project demonstrates an automated smart parking gate system using IR sensors, a servo motor, and Bluetooth communication, all controlled by an STM32 microcontroller.